 We all headed to Holyhead Harbour to see Black Guillemots.
 These sea birds were sighted there recently and we all drove to the location shared by Chris.
 Some of the group members knew the place as they had been there before.
 However, for us, it was a new location, which we reached a bit later than others due to our sat-nav rerouting us through a longer route due to some roadworks en-route.

 As we drove through a deserted road debating whether we are in the right place, we spotted some of the familiar faces farther ahead of us.
-Buoyed by the knowledge that we are at the right place, we parked the car and joined the group already peering out eagerly into the waters.
+Buoyed by the knowledge that we are at the right place, we parked the car and joined the group already looking out eagerly into the waters.
 It wasn’t long before someone in the group pointed out to a dark silhouette of a bird at the farther side.
 As we struggled to locate the bird through our binos, someone offered a peek through their scope and lo! there it was – a black bird with distinct white patch on the side and bright red legs.

 Memories Galore

-Soon we were treated to more numbers with two or three of them flying across in front of us.
+Soon we were treated to more numbers with two or three individuals flying across in front of us.
 It was amazing to track them through the bino as they flew in from the sea into the docks or flew out into the sea.
 A couple of them hung around in the water at the other side by the dock walls.
 It gave us ample time to observe them.

 Turning Attention Towards Anglesey’s Terns

-Once all of had looked the birds to our heart’s content (well, almost, because you can never have enough of them), it was time to move to the next location – this time in the hope of seeing another rare beauty.
+Once all of us had looked the birds to our heart’s content (well, almost, because you can never have enough of them), it was time to move to the next location – this time in the hope of seeing another rare beauty.
 We all headed to the Cemlyn Bay to see the tern colony there.
 Located at the north coast of Anglesey, the site is manged by North Wales wildlife trust and is a good place to see the terns up close.

 Tern Colony – A fascinating Visual Treat!